heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 Setting either to `false` removes that engine's auto-configuration.
 The corresponding `BeanPostProcessor` does not register, your `DatabaseClient` and `ReactiveMongoTemplate` beans are not wrapped, and any `sql:queryManipulation` or `mongo:queryManipulation` obligation on a decision becomes an unhandled obligation, which the PEP treats as a denial.
 Keep this in mind when you disable a shim.
 If your policies still emit the obligation type, requests will start failing closed.

+### Coverage and Limitations

+The shim sees a query only when the query flows through the bean it wraps.
+For R2DBC that bean is `DatabaseClient`, and every dispatch path bottoms out there, so derived queries, `@Query` methods, and direct `databaseClient.sql(...)` calls are all covered.
+SELECT, UPDATE, and DELETE statements are rewritten.
+INSERT and DDL are not query manipulation targets, and an obligation that cannot be applied to the statement fails the obligation, which denies the decision.
+For MongoDB the wrapped bean is `ReactiveMongoTemplate`, covering its read and remove entry points and the fluent `query(Class).matching(Query)` chain that derived queries use.

+Not covered is any access that bypasses the wrapped bean.
+A raw R2DBC `Connection`, a reactive `MongoClient` or `MongoCollection` used directly, or any driver-level call obtained outside the wrapped beans never reaches the shim.
+This has a fail-open consequence you must account for.
+While a shim is enabled its obligation type is admissible, so a decision carrying it is not rejected up front.
+If an enforced method then reaches the store off the wrapped bean, the filter is silently not applied to that access.
+The accepted position is that off-convention store access means the developer owns row-level security manually for that path, because the shim cannot anticipate arbitrary access and does not parse externally built queries.
+This is the opposite of the disabled-shim case above, where the obligation type is inadmissible and every decision carrying it fails closed.

 ## Configuration

 SAPL Spring Security is configured through `application.properties` or `application.yml`.
 The properties control which PDP to use and how it behaves, plus a few cross-cutting toggles for method security, JWT injection, and query manipulation.